What To Stock Up On In January

 Preps I recommend for January

-- Cooking Source, Butane Stove, Dutch oven, Sun Oven, Kelly Kettle, etc.
+- Cooking Sources like a Butane Stove, Dutch oven, Sun Oven, Kelly Kettle, etc.

 - Cooking Fuel

 - 72-Hour Kits